SOULS-TAMU/kkt-hardnet/README.md

 > - Replace `{model}` with `mlp`, `pinn`, or `kkt_hardnet` as appropriate (e.g., `mlp_losses.npz`).

 ---
+> **To run the experiments shown in the article**
+> Go to OP_problems folder and find the corresponding example files.
+---

 ⚠️ Please cite our work if you use this code in your research.
 Citation formats are provided below.